help and SUPPORT for all

 Mindfulness UK Virtual Wellbeing Service

-Mindfulness and compassion courses online (Browser or on Zoom)
+Mindfulness and compassion courses online.

 Live mindfulness and fitness sessions.